Tenison Woods College

 Tenison Woods College have a long history of seeking to understand and implement the science of wellbeing and growth across their educational community.

-LBI Foundation has partnered with the school community since 2019, as guided by the Resilient IMPACT capacity building strategy.
-The intent (or outcomes) and actions of this work is summarised below.
+LBI Foundation has partnered with the school community since 2019, founded upon the IMPACT Program as delivered across educational settings, and guided by the Resilient IMPACT capacity building strategy.

 Intent ('What')